Collaborative Document Editing with Multiple Users and AI Agents: Concept and System Characteristics

 \subsubsection{Agents respond via comments}

 Related work~\cite{Birnholtz2012tracking, Birnholtz2013writeherenow} shows that edits carry social meaning and recommends presenting revisions as possibilities rather than definitive changes, especially when co-writers do not know each other well.
-This motivates our choice to have agents respond only through comments, never by editing text directly.
+This motivates our choice to have agents respond through comments, not by editing text directly.
 Agents select text parts to comment on via a prompt-based procedure (\cref{sec:system}).
-Our comment UI (\cref{fig:comments_ui}) supports this workflow with buttons for users to \textit{append} a suggestion or \textit{replace} selected text, plus a side-by-side view of original and suggested text (\cref{fig:comments_ui2}A).
+Our comment UI (\cref{fig:comments_ui}) provides buttons for users to \textit{append} a suggestion or \textit{replace} selected text, plus a side-by-side view of the original and the suggestion (\cref{fig:comments_ui2}A).
 Once an option is chosen, an ``approve'' button finalizes the change and closes the comment.